-The rise in short-term rental platforms, such as Airbnb has contributed to the ease of home rental and an increase in returns for real estate investors.
+The rise in short-term rental platforms, such as Airbnb has contributed to the ease of home rental and an increase in returns on real estate investments.

 The Portuguese capital has become increasingly popular in the past few years, not only as a tourist destination but also as a base for startups and entrepreneurs who are drawn in by the low cost of living and high quality of life.
-Lisbon is famous for its incredible food and good year-round climate, as well as its proximity to fantastic beaches which are popular for surfers.
+Lisbon is famous for its incredible food and good year-round climate, as well as its proximity to fantastic beaches which are popular with surfers along the Lisbon coast.

 Portugal also has one of the highest English proficiency levels in Europe and is conveniently located in Western Europe with frequent flights to the rest of the continent, as well as to the Americas and the rest of the world.

 It is therefore unsurprising that record levels of international citizens are choosing to make Portugal their home.

 Portugal’s citizenship by investment scheme, known as the “Golden Visa” has been highly successful in bringing real estate investment to the country and adding value to the housing market.
 While before investments could be made in Lisbon, the program now allows investors to obtain Portuguese citizenship for the residential real estate route only when they invest at least €5000,000 in residential real estate in a designated interior area or invest €350,000 in a rehabilitation project, also in an interior area.
 If the property is also in a “low-density area”, then a 20 percent discount will apply.
 The full options for 2022, including an overview of what is meant by an “interior” area or “low-density area”, in our article on interior and low-density areas in Portgual.
 Note that there are no location restrictions if you choose to invest in commercial real estate.